By: Team-F13-2 Since: Sep 2019 Licence: MIT

 The Sorting feature was implemented with a new set of classes introduced to the Model.

-helps to sort food items based on their natural ordering.
-This is called via the default
+The DefaultComparator helps to sort food items based on their natural ordering.
+This is called via the default command.

 classes.